 Yes, each of these three live streaming services is a capable option for live video marketing.
-However, there are key differences among them.
+However, there are key differences between them.
 We recommend that you study this comparison carefully.
 After reading, you can conduct your own research before settling on a video streaming platform for you.

 The video platform we now call Dacast was founded in 2008.
 Today, Dacast is a live streaming services platform focused on the professional market.
 More than 100,000 broadcasters have signed up for our streaming platform.
 In 2018, Dacast acquired video streaming host vzaar.
 Since that merger, Dacast has expanded its offerings to include an advanced video hosting platform.